-Why purpose matters to marketing: growth, revenue, and profit
+Why purpose matters to marketing to drive growth, revenue, and profit

 Does your purpose currently impact your marketing, revenue growth, and profit?
 If not, it should.